devdicated/exekutor/README.md

 worker = Worker.start(options)
 ```

-Starts the worker in the background.
-The method will return immediately after startup.

 #### Stop

+Stops the worker.
+This method may block until the worker has finished its jobs depending `wait_for_termination` option.

 ```ruby
 worker.stop
 ```

-Stops the worker.
-This method may block until the worker has finished its jobs depending `wait_for_termination` option.

 #### Kill

-```ruby
-worker.kill
-```

 Kills the worker.
 This method cancels job execution and return the jobs back to the pending state.
 This method does
 **not** invoke the `shutdown` hooks.

+```ruby
+worker.kill
+```

 #### Join

+Joins the current thread with the worker thread.
+This method blocks until the worker shuts down.

 ```ruby
 worker.join
 ```

-Joins the current thread with the worker thread.
-This method blocks until the worker shuts down.

 ## Cleanup

 You can clean up the jobs from the CLI and from Ruby:

+See [Command line interface](#command-line-interface) for the CLI options.

 ```ruby
 cleanup = Exekutor::Cleanup.new
 cleanup.cleanup_workers(options)
 cleanup.cleanup_jos(options)
 ```

-See [Command line interface](#command-line-interface) for the CLI options.

 ### Cleanup workers